 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 Marketers are advised that claims such as “Increases metabolism”, “Relieve arthritic pain” or “Increase your testosterone” are likely to be viewed as medicinal.
-Advice should be sought from the Medicines and Healthcare Products Regulatory Agency (MHRA) about such claims because the product could well need a marketing authorisation.
-You can contact the MHRA on 020 7084 2000 or by writing to Market Towers, 1 Nine Elms Lane, London SW8 5NQ.
+Advice should be sought from the Medicines and Healthcare products Regulatory Agency (MHRA) about such claims because the product could well need a marketing authorisation.

 We have previously been informed by the MHRA that all products containing citrus aurantium, white willow bark, chromium picolinate, cyanotis vaga, tribulus terrestris and variations of androstenediol are medicinal.
 Marketers should contact the MHRA if their products contain any of those ingredients before selling the product or preparing marketing campaigns for it.